What is Space Management?

 Simply stated, Space Management involves the management of a company’s physical space inventory.

-Very similar to CAFM, IWMS is an enterprise solution that supports the planning, design and management of an organization’s physical real estate.
-IWMS allows organizations to optimize the use and administration of workplace resources and communicates that information throughout the entire organization.
+Very similar to CAFM, an IWMS is an enterprise solution that supports the planning, design and management of an organization’s physical real estate.
+An IWMS allows organizations to optimize the use and administration of workplace resources and communicates that information throughout the entire organization.

 Why do organizations need a space management solution?

-This is a guide worth reading and I am certain that if you don’t already have an automated space solution in place, once you implement one you will instantly see results and your job will be made a whole lot easier!
+This is a guide worth reading and I am certain that if you don’t already have an automated space management solution in place, once you implement one you will instantly see results and your job will be made a whole lot easier!